ddadaal/ddadaal/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on nothing😭️ (too lazy).
+- 🔭 I’m currently working on [yaarxiv], yet another preprint platform like arxiv.
-- 🌱 I’m currently learning HPC stuff for study in PKU.
 - 💬 Ask me about web frontend and how to develop effectively on Windows.
 - 📫 How to reach me: https://ddadaal.me
 - ⚡ Fun fact: Deadline is always the primary productive force.